Takashiidobe/notes/src/books/the-daily-stoic/january.md

 > Seneca, On the Brevity of Life, 3.3b

 To begin to reclaim your life, start by saying `no`.
-No to all the things that other people are doing, things that don\'t matter, addictions, impulses, and emotions.
+No to all the things that other people are doing, things that don't matter, addictions, impulses, and emotions.

 ## January 4th